KennethMWJr/iterators-and-control-flow/README.md

 - Be comfortable with objects and getting values
 - Understand the concepts of truthy/falsy

+### Before we start!

+You'll see `let` and `const` in here quite a bit instead of `var`. `let` and `const` also let you declare variables.
+For now, all you need to know is:

+- You use `let` to declare a variable that you know you will change later.
+- You use `const` to declare a variable that will be assigned to the same value throughout your code.

+(They also have something to do with something called _scope_, which we'll get into in more detail later.)

+When declaring a variable, you should default to `const`.
+If you realize later that you need to change it, it's easy to change it to `let`.

 # Conditional Statements

 ## if...else statement